anglerud/makespace_servo_demo/docs/index.md

 # Controlling the servo

 The servo expects to receive a pulse every 20ms (so a 50HZ Signal), where the width of the pulse determines the position of the output shaft.
-If the pulse i 1ms long, the servo is at one extreme, and at 2ms it is at the opposite extreme.
+If the pulse is 1ms long, the servo is at one extreme, and at 2ms it is at the opposite extreme.
 At 1.5ms, the servo is at its neutral (middle) position.